GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ## Introducing the Privacy Sandbox

-The [Privacy Sandbox](https://www.blog.google/products/chrome/building-a-more-private-web/) introduces a set of privacy-preserving APIs to accomplish the tasks that require tracking today.
+The [Privacy Sandbox](https://www.blog.google/products/chrome/building-a-more-private-web/) introduces a set of privacy-preserving APIs to accomplish tasks that require tracking today.

 These APIs require web browsers to take on a new role.
 Rather than working with limited tools and protections, the user's browser can act on behalf of the user to ensure that data is never shared without the user's knowledge and consent, and private and personal information is never shared for use cases such as ad targeting or conversion measurement.
 This is a shift in direction for browsers.
-Until now, they have been in the business of providing multi-use tools that can be adapted to a wide range of uses.
-The Privacy Sandbox authors' vision of the future instead has browsers providing tools targeting specific use cases — which gives them the power to offer much more private ways to achieve those goals.
+The Privacy Sandbox authors' vision of the future has browsers providing tools targeting specific use cases, which gives them the power to offer much more private ways to achieve those goals.

 In order to successfully transition away from third-party cookies the Privacy Sandbox authors need your support.
 The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback from publishers, developers, advertisers, and advertising platforms, to suggest missing use cases and more-private ways to accomplish their goals.

+<a name="privacy-sandbox-proposals"></a>

 Please comment on the explainers by filing issues against each repository: